 Consider Cluster Planting

 This method involves planting the best trees around your pool in Ontario in groups of threes, fives, or higher odd numbers to block prevailing winds and specific views.
 It also provides an attractive natural privacy screen without making your property look like a fort.
 Consider planting clusters a little bit away from your pool to pave the way for walkways or driveways.
-A strategic cluster planting is significantly effective in allowing good airflow while accommodating walkways.
+A strategic cluster planting is a highly effective pool landscaping idea in allowing good airflow while accommodating walkways.

 If you like the fort wall effect, consider choosing this planting technique.
 Professional landscapers in Ontario commonly recommend this for homesteads in open areas to protect the pool area from prevailing winter winds and to reduce noise pollution.
 Multiple staggered rows are installed using two or three trees and shrubs.
 When planning the planting, the spacing should be based on the average diameter each plant will achieve at maturity.
 Each row is offset so that the plants fill the visible gap between each plant in the previous row.
 To gain more privacy around the pool quickly, you can consider a third row of similar size or shorter plants.